“People never choose us as the focus group until the disability becomes associated with them.”

 So why is today’s shopping experience still inaccessible?

-Personal experiences shape how deeply we empathize or overlook the challenges faced by others.
-We ALL have blind spots and biases, often influenced by what we have not personally experienced.
-Through this project, I realized how much I rely on visual cues and how limited my perspective can be because of that.
-True empathy does not come from theory or training; it comes from direct connection and experience.
+Anyone who enters a store to buy essential items like clothing, regardless of disability, shares the same basic needs.
+Yet most retail environments are still designed primarily for sighted shoppers.
+This is not because people who are blind or have low vision are few in number.
+Rather, the barriers they face often discourage frequent visits and make their concerns less visible.
+Our personal experiences shape how deeply we empathize with the challenges others face.
+We all have blind spots and biases influenced by what we have not personally experienced.
+Through this project, I realized how much I rely on visual cues and how that dependence can limit my perspective, and that true empathy for users does not come from theory or training; it comes from direct connection and experience.

 To avoid assuming anything on behalf of our users, we took the next best action: to work closely with the direct user group, hand in hand, throughout every step of our journey, which greatly expanded our mental models and values as user experience designers.